CS-SI/eodag/docs/cli_user_guide.rst

 This file can then be used in EODAG using the environment variable ``EODAG_EXT_PRODUCT_TYPES_CFG_FILE``.

 Please note that if you did not customize EODAG with new providers settings, this command should not be useful.
-For more information on the product types discovery mechanism, please see `Python API User Guide / Providers and products / Product types discovery <notebooks/api_user_guide/2_providers_products_available.html#Product-types-discovery>`_.
+For more information on the collections discovery mechanism, please see `Python API User Guide / Providers and products / Collections discovery <notebooks/api_user_guide/2_providers_products_available.html#Collections-discovery>`_.